knative/docs/serving/samples/thumbnailer-go/README.md

 ### Test

-To quickly make sure the application is ready, execute the integrated tests
+To make sure the application is ready, run the integrated tests:

 ```
 go test ./...